Refine your search

 Must I be registered as ‘present’ at UEF during the exchange?

-Yes – students must be registered as ‘present’ at the University of Eastern Finland throughout their exchange period.
+Yes – students must be registered as a ‘present’ degree student at the University of Eastern Finland throughout their exchange period.
 Registration includes the Student Union membership fee and Kela’s student healthcare fee.

-Students must be registered as ‘present’ in order to have the studies completed abroad included into their degree.
+Students must be registered as ‘present’ in a degree program (i.e., must be a degree student) in order to have the studies completed abroad included into their degree.
 Studies completed during an absence cannot be included into the registry.
 Check instructions and dates for annual registration on Kamu.

 Can graduated students go on exchange utilising the alumni study right?